Friday, May 30, 2014

 On May 15, the Opelika-Auburn News published an alarming news article about the three pit bulls that brutally attacked a 20-year old woman on April 28, peeling off her entire scalp, in front of their owner.3 Katie Morrison died in the hospital due to her severe injuries on May 3.
-Lee County Sheriff Jay Jones said there is not a state law or local act that mandates putting the dogs down and, Jones explained, "the dogs' owner has gone back and forth on bringing the dogs home."
+Lee County Sheriff Jay Jones said there is not a state law or local act that mandates putting the dogs down.
+Further, Jones explained, "the dogs' owner has gone back and forth on bringing the dogs home."

 This is not the first time such horrific, pathological behavior has been demonstrated by the owner of a fatally attacking pit bull.Residents were appalled to learn that the three pit bulls might be returned to their owner.
 Lee County District 3 Commissioner Gary Long said, "I was shocked that the potential was there for those dogs to go back to the neighborhood."
 A hearing was held in district court to determine the outcome of the dogs, but the court declined to issue a ruling, citing it had no legal authority to do so.
 "Absent of criminal activity," Jones explained, at least at this point, the court declined to rule.